 It’s like the entrepreneur who files for an LLC before a single person has purchased their product (something I am also guilty of).

+It’s dumb.
 Don’t do that.

+A mission statement should take you 30 minutes to make and then you should move on.
 If it doesn’t come to you in that time frame, let it go and focus on something else until it becomes clearer.

-We spent entirely too much time on:
+Entirely too much time was spent on:

-- How our blog looked
+- How the blog looked

-- Our mission statement
+- The mission statement

-- Our about us page
+- The about us page